-A thorough understanding of the historical background and physical context of the site will act as a guide to the appropriateness of the design approach.
-Designer will be required to demonstrate that the application of contemporary forms, materials or detailing provides an appropriate response to the streetscape, the precinct and the Woolland-HCA as a whole.
+A thorough understanding of the historical background and physical context of the site will act as epealed by which a construct of the second s a guide to the appropriateness of the design approach.
+Designers will be required to demonstrate that the application of contemporary forms, materials or detailing provides an appropriate response to the streetscape, the precinct and the Woollahra HCA as a whole.